divyaKh/CMPE255Project/4.Preprocessing/README.md

     * `dataset_minmax_corr_onehot.csv`
     * `dataset_minmax_corr_onehot.csv`

+Note:
-Note: The main function can be changed according to the functions that are needed for the preprocessing the file.
+1) The main function can be changed according to the functions that are needed for the preprocessing the file.
+2) Output csv files have not been uploaded because they exceeded the size limit of 100MB.